Conservation easement: National Conservation Easement Database

 The National Conservation Easement Database maps conservation easements and provides a resource for understanding what resources conservation easements protect in the U.S. As of 2018, the National Conservation Easement Database included over 130,000 conservation easements on 24.7 million acres.

+Criticism

+In 2017, Fortune published an investigative report by ProPublica criticizing the continuing use of conservation easements as a tax avoidance scheme, which causes the government to lose billions of dollars in tax revenues, thus raising taxes for middle-class and working individuals.